goingbacktoschool

 Beginning at a Community College

 Unless you were a stellar, straight-A student in high school, you likely won’t be able to get into a reputable 4-year school right away.
 The beauty of it is, you don’t have to.
-In fact, it would be hazardous to do so.
+It would be hazardous to do so.
 You’ll need a strong foundation in both the techniques of your major and work ethic to succeed at a 4-year school.
 The community college system is the best means to do this.
 If you’re worried about getting in, don’t be.
 Former prisoners in their forties were my classmates, so you will likely get in as well.
 Just apply a decent length of time before the semester starts.

 Once you’ve been placed based on your skill level, you’ll be asked to speak to an academic advisor to schedule your classes.
 I had mixed experiences with the advisement at my school.
 Many times schools won’t have people in their advising office who are knowledgeable about transfer programs.
 Sometimes they’ll even be inclined to get you to take unnecessary courses based on ignorance of the transfer process.
 Before you go speak to an advisor, you should speak to a Transfer Counselor at your school.
 Every community college has two or three on staff.
-These are the people who directly work with local 4- year schools to prep students properly for getting into them.
+These are the people who directly work with local 4-year schools to prep students properly for getting into them.
 They will have a good idea of all the programs available at these schools and their expectations of community college students.
 Discuss your goals with them and they will give you a good idea of what classes you should be taking.

 Paying for school

 The excuse often said by people who don’t want to go back to school is, “I can’t afford it.”
 This is usually said out of ignorance to how the financial aid system for American Community Colleges works.
 There are two types of aid, which informally can be thought of as aid you have to pay back (loans) and aid you don’t have to pay back as long as you’re in good academic standing and don’t just drop out (grants).
 In community college, assuming you are independent and are living below a living wage, or you are a dependent and your parents are living below a living wage, there is substantial grant money that you have available to you.
 For some perspective, I made around $24k/year at the time I applied for financial aid and received $2.5k/year from my federal grant and $1.5k/year from my state grant.
 Since my annual tuition at my school was ~$4000 a year, this covered everything for me at no cost.
-Applications for these grants are all done online, and only require that you are in good standing at the colleges you previously attended.
+Applications for these grants are all done online and only require that you are in good standing at the colleges you previously attended.

 If you or the person(s) who claims you as a dependent make more than $30k per person per year you will likely get less, and depending on how high possibly nothing for grants.
 However, at this income level, it is very reasonable to portion off $3-4k a year to go to school when budgeted appropriately, assuming you’ve kept your cost of living reasonably in the years up to this point.

 The last resort for paying for community college should be taking out a student loan.
 The maximum you can take out your first year in federal loans is $9.5k, incrementing up by $1k once when you’re a sophomore and again when you’re a senior.
 On the one hand, you will only be taking out $4000 a year at most at your Community College.
 Which on a Bachelor’s of Engineering salary is far from unreasonable to pay back once you’re finished with school.
-However, debt can snowball into disastrous levels if something causes you to drop out of school and that income raise you were expecting doesn’t come, and there is no way to reasonably forgiving student loan debt (not even bankruptcy will save you).
+However, debt can snowball into disastrous levels if something causes you to drop out of school the income raises you were expecting doesn’t come, and there is no way to reasonably forgive student loan debt (not even bankruptcy will save you).
 So only take out loans if your worst-case scenario still allows you to pay the loans back.
 As you are going through school, continually pay off the interest as it accumulates to significantly reduce the amount you have to pay back when you graduate.

 If your situation requires far more specifics than what’s been outlined here, there is a subreddit for financial advice that is very reliable.
 I recommend making a thread detailing every specific of your finances and asking for guidance.